23 Applications of the Conservation Laws

 (31) \begin{equation*} Q_{\rm max} = A_e \sqrt{ \frac{2( p_{e} - p_{v})}{\varrho \bigg( \left( \displaystyle{\frac{A_{e}}{A_{t}} } \right)^{2} - 1 \bigg) } } \end{equation*}

 After reaching this point, further attempts to increase the upstream pressure will be ineffective in increasing the flow rate.
-Vapor pressures, p_v, for different liquids at different temperatures can be found in various online resources and the table below.
+Vapor pressures, p_v, for different liquids at different temperatures can be found in various online resources and in the table below.
 Knowing the vapor pressure also allows the venturi to be designed to limit volumetric or mass flow rate.
 For example, for given values of Q_{\rm max}, p_e, and A_1, the throat area A_t can be determined to limit the flow rate from the onset of cavitation.

-Vapor pressures of different liquids at 25°C (77°F)
+Vapor pressures of different liquids at a temperature of 25°C (77°F)

 Liquid Vapor pressure (Pa) Vapor pressure (lb/ft2)